FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Experiment

-\textbf{5) The contribution of each loss term to our FCNet on SEC and MEF}.
+\textbf{4) The contribution of each loss term to our FCNet on SEC and MEF}.
 To study the effect of different reconstruction and spatial loss functions to our FCNet on constraining the output of each LP level, we evaluate our FCNet by employing these loss functions only on the final output image.
-We denote ${\mathcal{L}_{r}}$ as the reconstruction loss function in Eq.~(\ref{loss:reconstruction}), and denote the ${\mathcal{L}_{s}}$ as the spatial loss function only on the final output.
-The ${\mathcal{L}_{s}}$ can be viewed as a general form of the ${\mathcal{L}_{ps}}$ in Eq.~(\ref{loss:ps}) with $i=1$.
+We denote ${\mathcal{L}_{r}}$ as the top-level pyramid reconstruction loss function only on the final output, and denote the ${\mathcal{L}_{s}}$ as the spatial loss function only on the final output.
+The ${\mathcal{L}_{r}}$ and ${\mathcal{L}_{s}}$ can be viewed as general forms of the ${\mathcal{L}_{pr}}$ in Eq.~(\ref{loss:pr}) and ${\mathcal{L}_{ps}}$ in Eq.~(\ref{loss:ps}), respectively with $i=1$.
 As shown in Figure \ref{figure:loss function}, when our FCNet is trained only with $\mathcal{L}_{r}$, it would produce some unnatural color spots.
-Our FCNet trained with the reconstruction loss $\mathcal{L}_{r}$ and pyramid loss $\mathcal{L}_{pr}$ alleviates this problem, but produces results with low contrasts.
-Besides, our FCNet trained with both $\mathcal{L}_{s}$, $\mathcal{L}_{r}$ and $\mathcal{L}_{pr}$ produces brighter results.
-By combining the reconstruction loss $\mathcal{L}_{r}$, pyramid reconstruction loss $\mathcal{L}_{pr}$ and our pyramid spatial consistency loss $\mathcal{L}_{ps}$, our FCNet excludes the influence of artifacts to produce well-exposed images.
-These results show that our loss function plays an important role in our FCNet to produce visually pleasing results.
-Table~\ref{table:loss function} also shows that our FCNet trained with $\mathcal{L}_{r}$, $\mathcal{L}_{pr}$ and $\mathcal{L}_{ps}$ attains the best results.
+Our FCNet trained with the full pyramid reconstruction loss $\mathcal{L}_{pr}$ alleviates this problem, but produces results with low contrasts.
+Besides, our FCNet trained with both $\mathcal{L}_{pr}$ and $\mathcal{L}_{s}$ produces brighter results.
+By combining the full pyramid reconstruction loss $\mathcal{L}_{pr}$ and our pyramid spatial consistency loss $\mathcal{L}_{ps}$, our FCNet excludes the influence of artifacts to produce well-exposed images.
+Table~\ref{table:loss function} also shows that our FCNet trained with $\mathcal{L}_{pr}$ and $\mathcal{L}_{ps}$ attains the best results.

+\textbf{5) The choice of $\lambda$ to trade off $\mathcal{L}_{pr}$ and $\mathcal{L}_{ps}$. } The two loss functions $\mathcal{L}_{pr}$ and $\mathcal{L}_{ps}$ have different magnitudes: the $\mathcal{L}_{pr}$ is formulated in terms of summation over deviations on each pixels, while the $\mathcal{L}_{ps}$ is formulated on mean values.
+Thus, it is reasonable to set a large $\lambda$ to balance the magnitude difference.
+The ablation studies on $\lambda$ is shown in Table~\ref{lambda ablation}.
+One can see that our FCNet is robust to the selection of $\lambda$ and achieves the best results in terms of PSNR and SSIM when $\lambda=4,000$.